 Cafe Monarch6939 East First Avenue, Scottsdale

 Imagine not flying to France, but still dining European-villa-style with a customized menu and privacy.
 There is a reason why Cafe Monarch was voted by Travelocity as the third best restaurant in the U.S. for fine dining and the second most romantic restaurant in the country.
-Couples will receive special attention from the staff and the farm-to-table ingredients ensures the highest quality in cuisine.
+Couples will receive special attention from the staff and the farm-to-table ingredients ensure the highest quality in cuisine.
 This true gem is a place to linger with your love and let the romance take center stage.
+(And the owners have recently opened a second spot, Reserve.)